Plutus Flow - Statistical OBV Analysis¶

 Example: Plutus Flow ribbon expanding bullish + Harmonic Oscillator STRONG bull = maximum bullish confluence (money + momentum aligned)

-Plutus Flow + Volume Oracle (Cumulative vs. Spike Analysis)¶
+Plutus Flow + Volume Oracle (Cumulative vs. Regime Analysis)¶

 Workflow:

 - Different tools, complementary insights: Plutus Flow = cumulative money flow trend.
-Volume Oracle = real-time volume spikes and zones
+Volume Oracle = regime detection and signal quality

 - Use together for complete volume picture: OBV shows overall accumulation/distribution trend.
-Volume Oracle shows where big players are active NOW
+Volume Oracle regime shows current market activity phase

-- Confluence setup: Rising OBV (Plutus accumulation) + Volume Oracle spike at support = institutional buying confirmed
+- Confluence setup: Rising OBV (Plutus accumulation) + Volume Oracle Accumulation regime at support = buying pressure confirmed

-- Divergence setup: Falling OBV (Plutus distribution) + Volume Oracle spike at resistance = institutional selling confirmed
+- Divergence setup: Falling OBV (Plutus distribution) + Volume Oracle Distribution regime at resistance = selling pressure confirmed

-Example: Plutus Flow OBV rising for 3 weeks (accumulation) โ Volume Oracle shows 3x spike at Daily Low = confirmed institutional support zone
+Example: Plutus Flow OBV rising for 3 weeks (accumulation) → Volume Oracle shows Accumulation regime (green, 75%) at Daily Low = confirmed volume support zone

 Pro Tip: The Divergence Workflow

-For highest-probability divergence trades, combine Plutus Flow (divergence) + Janus Atlas (levels) + Pentarch (timing) + Volume Oracle (confirmation).
-Identify divergence at key resistance/support level, wait for Pentarch reversal signal, then confirm with volume spike.
-This multi-layer approach validates divergence patterns with structure, timing, and institutional activity.
+For highest-probability divergence trades, combine Plutus Flow (divergence) + Janus Atlas (levels) + Pentarch (timing) + Volume Oracle (regime confirmation).
+Identify divergence at key resistance/support level, wait for Pentarch reversal signal, then confirm with aligned regime.
+This multi-layer approach validates divergence patterns with structure, timing, and volume confirmation.

 Plutus Flow and Volume Oracle analyze volume differently.
 Here's how to choose: